midtown-ai/glossary/glossary/g.md

 # Google Translate Model

+`Google Translate started using a [Seq2Seq]-based model in production in late 2016`

  Google Translate is a multilingual neural machine translation service developed by [Google] to translate text, documents and websites from one language into another.
 It offers a website interface, a mobile app for Android and iOS, and an API that helps developers build browser extensions and software applications.
 As of April 2023, Google Translate supports 133 languages at various levels, and as of April 2016, claimed over 500 million total users, with more than 100 billion words translated daily, after the company stated in May 2013 that it served over 200 million people daily.